Kari Lake

-Beginning her media career in the early 1990s, Lake was the anchor for the Phoenix television station KSAZ-TV from 1999 to 2021.
-She stepped down from her anchor role shortly before announcing her gubernatorial candidacy, winning the Republican nomination with the endorsement of former president Trump.
-Her campaign was marked by various controversies, including promoting false claims of Trump winning the 2020 presidential election and calling for the imprisonment of those who accepted Trump's defeat, including her Democratic opponent, Arizona secretary of state Katie Hobbs.
-Lake narrowly lost the election to Hobbs in what was the closest gubernatorial race that year, but refused to concede.
-Her lawsuit challenging the results lasted nearly two years and was rejected by Arizona state courts.

-In October 2023, Lake announced her candidacy for the 2024 United States Senate election in Arizona.
-She won the Republican nomination in July 2024, but lost the general election to Ruben Gallego.
+Lake began her media career in the early 1990s and was an anchor at Phoenix television station KSAZ-TV from 1999 to 2021, when she left to run for governor.
+In the 2022 Arizona gubernatorial election, she won the Republican nomination with the endorsement of Donald Trump, and promoted Trump's false claims of winning the 2020 presidential election during her campaign.
+She lost the general election to Katie Hobbs in one of the closest gubernatorial races that year.
+She did not concede and filed a lawsuit challenging the results; the case lasted nearly two years and was ultimately rejected by Arizona state courts.
+She later ran in the 2024 U.S. Senate election in Arizona, winning the Republican nomination, losing in the general election to Ruben Gallego.

 In December 2024, then President-elect Trump announced that he wanted Lake to be appointed as the next director of Voice of America, although the position is not legally appointed or nominated by the president.
-Lake was sworn in as a special advisor to the United States Agency for Global Media, which is the agency that oversees the Voice of America, on March 3, 2025.
+Lake was sworn in as a special advisor to the USAGM, which is the agency that oversees the Voice of America, on March 3, 2025.

+On May 11, 2026, Trump nominated Lake to be the U.S. Ambassador to Jamaica.

 Early life and education

 Kari Lake was born in 1969, in Rock Island, Illinois, to Larry and Sheila Lake, who were natives of the Wisconsin communities of Richland and Appleton.
 Larry taught social studies and was a basketball and football coach at North Scott High School, while Sheila was a nurse.
 Kari is the youngest of nine children.

 Lake grew up in Iowa.
-She graduated from North Scott Senior High School in Eldridge, Iowa, and then received a BA in communications and journalism from the University of Iowa.
+She graduated from North Scott Senior High School in Eldridge, Iowa, and then received a Bachelor of Arts in communications and journalism from the University of Iowa.